+4H8 Illegal assistance

-4H8 Illegal assistance(a) Exchange of bicycles or wheels between riders of diff
+(a) Exchange of bicycles or wheels between riders of different teams

-diffe erent teams

 First offense: \$70 fine and 2 minute

+Second offense: penalty to each \$70 fine and 5 minute

 penalty to each

-Second offense: \$70 fine and 5 minute

-penalty to each

-Third offense: \$70 fine and 10 minute

-penalty to each
+Third offense: \$70 fine and 10 minute penalty to each

 Fourth offense: Disqualification

-(b) Handslings and pushing betw een teammates
+(b) Handslings and pushing betwee

-per offense.
+\$70 fine and 10 seconds p per offense.
 If during the

-final Km of a stage, \$70 f ine, 30 seconds, and
+final Km of a stage, \$70 fi , ,

-relegation to last place in the group.
+relegation to last place in 5 1

-(c) (c) Handslings and pushing between riders on different
+(c) Handslings and pushing betwee en riders on different

-tean ns
+tean

-First Offense: \$70 fine and 1 minute
+First Offense: \$70 fine and 1 minute penalty.

-penalty.

 Second Offense: Disqualification

 During last stage: Disqualification

-(d) Being pushed by a spectator
+(d) Being pushed by a spectator Warning

-Warning

-(e) Illegal assistance to another ider during a circuit finish

-First offense: \$70 fine and relegation to
+(e) Illegal assistance to another r First offense: ider during a circuit finish \$70 fine and relegation to

-back of group
+Dack of group

 Second offense: \$70 fine and

 disqualification

 During final stage: \$70 fine and

 disqualification

-(f) Pushing off of a vehicle

-\$20 fine and 10 seconds

-(g) Non-regulation mechanical or medical assistance

-Rider

-First offense: Warning